systelab/saas-control-plane/README.md

 ### Install Dependencies

-In order to install the dependencies and generate the Uber jar you must run:
+In order to install the dependencies and generate the Uber jar, run:

 ```bash
 mvn clean install